rosedu/challenge/README.md

 This will launch the app using [nodemon](http://nodemon.io/) which automatically restarts the app when you make changes to the code.

+This repo provides you with some db data so you can easily test what you implement.
+If you want to restore the db, please use

+        make db-import

 ### Happy coding !